 Einhorn graduated summa cum laude with distinction in all subjects from Cornell University, where he earned a B.A. from the College of Arts and Sciences.

-Seth Klarman's Margin of Safety: The book is one of the most stolen books from libraries.
+Seth Klarman's book, which is one of the most stolen books from libraries.
 Used copies of the book cost several hundred dollars.
-Margin of Safety, is a rare insight into the investment philosophy of Seth Klarman, who tends to shy away from publicity.
+Margin of Safety is a rare insight into the investment philosophy of Seth Klarman, who tends to shy away from publicity.
 The book focuses on value investing with an emphasis on special situation investing.
 While, Margin of Safety does not get too much into the specific investments that Seth Klarman made, it gets into the theory behind it.